PreritKhandelwal98/URL-Shortener/README.md

   - `ipAddress`: IP address of the visitor.
   - `deviceType`: Device type of the visitor (e.g., mobile, desktop).

-## Hosted URL

-You can access the web application at: [Hosted URL](https://url-shortener-ojkp.onrender.com/url)

 Feel free to try it out using any API testing service like Postman, RapidAPI, or Thunder Client.